baptistemanson/rust-pathfinder/README.md

 MIT and everything.
 Author Baptiste Manson

 ### Conditions

 - [ ] develop condition engine
   - [ ] add concept of timers in timeline
   - [ ] add condition in character
   - [ ] implement dying, bless as PoC

 ### Equipment

 - [x] add equipment to characters

 ### Combat

-- [ ] compute proper attack rules with AC and correct bonus
+- [x] compute proper attack rules with AC and correct bonus
+- [ ] add a system for bonus and malus on AC and attack rolls.

 ### Performance

 - [ ] avoid clone on active_character

 ### Completed ✓

 - [x] action selector / AI
 - [x] base project